 The Company has incurred fees for EY's services as shown below.
 The Audit Committee has final approval with respect to the amount of these fees.
-EY has advised us that it has billed or will bill the Company the below indicated amounts for the following categories of services for the years ended December 31, 2016 and 2015, respectively:
+EY has advised us that it has billed or will bill the Company the below indicated amounts for the following categories of services for the years ended December 31, 2017 and 2016, respectively:

-2016 2015
+2017 2016

-Audit Fees (1) \$4,008,000 \$ 4,072,000
+Audit Fees(1) \$ 3,959,000 \$4,008,000

-Audit-Related Fees (2) 4,809,000 4,336,000
+Audit-Related Fees (2) 5,124,000 4,809,000

-Tax Fees (3) 381,000 448,000
+Tax Fees(3) 336,000 381,000

 All Other Fees 0 0

 - (1) Audit Fees include fees for the audits of the financial statements and the effectiveness of internal controls over financial reporting for us and the Operating Partnership and services associated with the related SEC registration statements, periodic reports, and other documents issued in connection with securities offerings. - (2) Audit-Related Fees include audits of individual or portfolios of properties and schedules of recoverable common area maintenance costs to comply with lender, joint venture partner or tenant requirements and accounting consultation and due diligence services.
-Our share of these Audit-Related Fees is approximately 59% and 57% in 2016 and 2015, respectively.
-The increase in Audit-Related Fees was primarily due to an increase in the scope of services required in connection with certain property acquisitions and increased investments in certain joint ventures. - (3) Tax Fees include fees for international and other tax consulting services and tax return compliance services associated with the tax returns for certain joint ventures as well as other miscellaneous tax compliance services.
-Our share of these Tax Fees was approximately 81% and 89% in 2016 and 2015, respectively.
+Our share of these Audit-Related Fees was approximately 59% in both 2017 and 2016. - (3) Tax Fees include fees for international and other tax consulting services and tax return compliance services associated with the tax returns for certain joint ventures as well as other miscellaneous tax compliance services.
+Our share of these Tax Fees was approximately 79% and 81% in 2017 and 2016, respectively.